 South-east Asia, India and Indonesia are all possible wintering grounds for China’s Cuckoos, but even more exciting is the idea that these birds could winter somewhere in sub-Saharan Africa, possibly in the far south.
 If this is the case it could involve an overland route similar to the pekinensis swifts tracked from Beijing or a trans-Oceanic journey similar to the one made by Amur Falcons from India to East Africa.
 Either way, it would involve a mind-blowing migration.

 The team, which included members from Belgium and Sweden as well as China and the UK, tagged five cuckoos in the Beijing area in May 2016.
 Three were males, likely of the local race bakeri, but two females tagged were relative large and were thought at the time to possibly be of the nominate race canorus (the same as UK birds) which breeds to the north.
 This was subsequently confirmed when these birds continued migrating north, across Mongolia and into Russia.

 Cuckoos in Germany and Belarus

-In 2014 we received funding from The Sound Approach and suported the APB's Bird of the Year campaign in Belarus by fitting 10 satellite tags to Belarusian cuckoos.
-Their movements can be seen here and, together the UK and German birds, we can follow all these birds on their migratory journeys.
-Details of each bird's journey (including their own blogs) can be found on each organisation's website.
+In 2014 we received funding from The Sound Approach and suported the APB's Bird of the Year campaign in Belarus by fitting satellite tags to a further 10 Belarusian cuckoos.